nm2fs/CV/README.md

 [Webpage](https://neginmoghadasi.wixsite.com/home)

 ## EDUCATION
-- Ph.D. in Systems and Information Engineering, University of Virginia
+- Ph.D. in Systems and Information Engineering, University of Virginia, GPA: 3.90 (_May 2024_)
-- Master of Engineering in Systems and Information Engineering, University of Virginia
+- Master of Engineering in Systems and Information Engineering, University of Virginia, GPA: 3.90 (_May 2022_)
-- Master of Project Management, University of Southern California
+- Master of Project Management, University of Southern California, GPA: 3.71 (_December 2018_)
-- Master of UX/UI Design, University of Tehran
+- Master of UX/UI Design, University of Tehran, GPA: 3.83 (_September 2013_)
-- Bachelor of Science in Engineering, University of Shiraz
+- Bachelor of Science in Engineering, University of Shiraz, GPA: 3.54 (_September 2010_)

 ## WORK EXPERIENCES